Pratik8445/temp_Converter/README.md

 Instant conversion as you type

-Clean and responsive user interface
+Clean and responsive user interfaces

 Beginner-friendly JavaScript logic